tomvanbraeckel/yamcs.github.com/docs/http/Get_MDB_Detail.md

     Accept: application/x-java-serialized-object

 This returns a full java-serialized binary dump of the <tt>XtceDb</tt>.
 You will need a dependency on the LGPL <tt>yamcs-api</tt> jar if you want to interpret it.
-In general it is recommended to use other REST operations where possible, but sometimes having access to the full <tt>XtceDb</tt> is just very convenient.

 #### Protobuf